 - To be considered for Work-Study, a student must apply for financial aid.

-- Students receiving a Work-Study award may apply for Work-Study jobs listed on the Student Employment Office website (these jobs are available only to Work-Study students).
+- Students receiving Work-Study funding may apply for Work-Study jobs listed on the Student Employment Office website (these jobs are available only to Work-Study students).

 - To be eligible to apply for a Work-Study job, students must enroll at least half-time (wait-listed courses do not count).

-- When applying for Work-Study positions, students will need to show potential employers a copy of their financial aidAward Notice (from Wolverine Access) and proof that they are enrolled at least half-time.
+- When applying for Work-Study positions, students will need to show potential employers a copy of their Financial Aid Notice (from Wolverine Access) and proof that they are enrolled at least half-time.

-The chart below shows how many hours a week a student will need to earn basic Work-Study award amounts during the academic year (approximately 30 weeks).
-The rate of pay ($9.62/hour) is based on the current average hourly rate for temporary employment positions at the university.
+The chart below shows how many hours a week a student will need to earn basic Work-Study funding amounts during the academic year (approximately 30 weeks).
+The rate of pay ($12.14/hour) is based on the current average hourly rate for temporary employment positions at the university.

-Students who want to work at U-M or with a university approved off-campus employer must first complete the Student Employment Application on Wolverine Access.
-Log in and select "Student Employment Application" from the Self-Service menu.
+Students who want to work at U-M or with a university-approved off-campus employer must first complete the online Student Employment Application on Wolverine Access.
+Select "Student Employment Application" from the Self-Service menu.
 For answers to questions about the Student Employment Application, contact U-M Human Resources.

 After completing the application, check out the U-M Student Employment Office's job search website to find jobs that interest you.
 You can conduct searches for Work-Study as well as non-Work-Study positions, view listings, and apply for jobs online.
 Special search tools enable you to view jobs by type.
 For example, the most recently posted jobs or jobs that have a community service component.

-All three forms are available on Wolverine Access.
-For more information on how to complete these forms online, see the Human Resources website.
+Once you have been offered a job, you must complete the following forms to be officially hired and to get paid.
+For more information on how to complete these forms online, see the Human Resources website:

-If you have a Work-Study job, don't forget to update your address and direct deposit information regularly to make sure you get paid on time!
+If you have a Work-Study job, update your address and direct deposit information regularly to make sure you get paid on time.